 If you are concerned about an adolescent’s behaviour and or use of drugs and alcohol we recommend that you take some time to review this section in detail.
 Here you will find AARC’s criteria for admission to the program, our assessment process and some tools about the signs of adolescent addiction.

-If you would like to speak to a member of intake team about our assessment process or to set up a pre-assessment please call 403-253-5250 and ask to speak to a pre-assessment coordinator or contact us here.
+If you would like to speak to someone about our assessment process or to set up a pre-assessment, please call 403-253-5250 and request a callback from a pre-assessment coordinator or contact us here.